-In addition to the regular course work, the Institute offers several enrichment programs designed to integrate concepts learned on campus with issues and problems facing the food industry.
-The Institute's Mentor Program links students with food industry executives working in the student's area of interest.
+In addition to the regular coursework, the Center offers several enrichment programs designed to integrate concepts learned on campus with issues and problems facing the food industry.
+The Center's Mentor Program links students with food industry executives working in the student's area of interest.

-Field Trips expose students to the rich diversity of the Food & Agribusiness industry through domestic and international site visits.
-In addition to these programs, the Institute sponsors an annual conference, guest lectures, and student-faculty research projects.
-The University maintains an office of Career Services that is available to all students and alumni, including the Institute's MBA's.
+Field Trips expose students to the rich diversity of the food industry through domestic and international site visits.
+In addition to these programs, the Center sponsors an annual conference, guest lectures, and student-faculty research projects.
+The University maintains an office of Career Services that is available to all students and alumni, including the Center's MBA's.